Placing Cortona3D Solo library on a web server

 - When using custom specifications, publish one project for each custom specification to the same folder with the options specified as “Use Browser Plugins” = “No”, “3D Viewer URL” = <empty>.

-- Place the content of the “res” subfolder (Publication folder) to a web server for public access.
+- Place the content of the “res” subfolder (Publication folder) on a web server for public access.
 For example, http://shared.customer.com/res/.

 - Apply the web server settings described below (CORS and MIME types).